 Master of Mental Health Science

 The Master of Mental Health Science (MMHSci) is designed with professionals working in the mental health field in mind.
 This course is offered by the Department of Psychiatry to develop professional knowledge and skills for clinicians delivering mental health care.
-Depending upon their undergraduate studies, students can choose from the following streams of subspecialisations: child psychotherapy, psychiatrist in training, mental health nursing, community mental health.
+Depending upon their undergraduate studies, students can choose from the following streams of subspecialisations: child psychotherapy, psychiatry, mental health nursing, community mental health.
 These specialisations aim to meet the specific needs of these disciplines within mental health services.
 The course can be completed by coursework, or for those professionals seeking to build their research capacity, incorporation of a research project or minor thesis is available to address that need.

 Doctor of Psychology (DPsych)